-1 Agency/Group/Organization CITY OF OXNARD Agency/Group/Organization Type PHA Services - Housing Services-homeless Service-Fair Housing Grantee Department What section of the Plan was addressed by Consultation?
-Housing Need Assessment Public Housing Needs Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Market Analysis Economic Development Anti-poverty Strategy Lead-based Paint Strategy Briefly describe how the Agency/Group/Organization was consulted.
+Agency, Group or Organization CITY OF OXNARD Agency, Group or Organization Type PHA Services - Housing Services-homeless Service-Fair Housing Grantee Department What section of the Plan was addressed by Consultation?
+Housing Need Assessment Public Housing Needs Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Market Analysis Economic Development Anti-poverty Strategy Lead-based Paint Strategy Briefly describe how the Agency, Group, or Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The City of Oxnard Public Housing Authority and the Affordable Housing Division are under the direction of the Housing Director of the City of Oxnard, as is the Grants Management Division.
 A bi-monthly management meeting was held for all Housing staff, including OHA staff.
 The topics were comprehensive and specific with detailed instructions on handling the issues which can be related to housing, homelessness and/or community partnership.
 Because the OHA is a component unit of the City and a Division of the City Housing Department, coordination occurs on a daily basis.
-2 Agency/Group/Organization MERCY HOUSE Agency/Group/Organization Type Services-homeless
+Agency, Group or Organization MERCY HOUSE Agency, Group or Organization Type Services-homeless What section of the Plan was addressed by Consultation?
+Homeless Needs - Chronically homeless

-What section of the Plan was addressed by Consultation?
-Homeless Needs - Chronically homeless Briefly describe how the Agency/Group/Organization was consulted.
+Briefly describe how the Agency, Group or Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Discussed outreach, case management and homeless services provided by Mercy House to support overnight shelter for the homeless.
-3 Agency/Group/Organization PEOPLE'S SELF HELP Agency/Group/Organization Type Non-Profit What section of the Plan was addressed by Consultation?
-Housing Need Assessment Briefly describe how the Agency/Group/Organization was consulted.
+Agency, Group or Organization PEOPLES SELF HELP Agency, Group or Organization Type Non-Profit What section of the Plan was addressed by Consultation?
+Housing Need Assessment Briefly describe how the Agency, Group or Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-During the current fiscal year People Self-Help Housing submitted a funding application requesting HOME program funding for the development of a 100% affordable housing development, known as Cypress Place at Garden City.
-The project will consist of two phases.
-HOME funding is being requested for the first phase, which will include a total of 90 rental units (inclusive of one unrestricted manager's unit).
-In FY 2022-23 the City awarded this project \$1,600,000 in HOME funds for construction of this project.
-Expected to be completed in 2025.
-4 Agency/Group/Organization Habitat for Humanity of Ventura County Agency/Group/Organization Type Non-Profit CHDO What section of the Plan was addressed by Consultation?
-Housing Need Assessment Briefly describe how the Agency/Group/Organization was consulted.
+During the current fiscal year People Self-Help Housing submitted a funding application requesting HOME-ARP program funding for the development of a 100% affordable housing development, known as Cypress Place at Garden City Phase 2.
+A total of \$1,200,000 in HOME-ARP funding is being requested for the second phase, which will include a total of 60 rental units.
+Staff is currently reviewing their application.
+Agency, Group or Organization Many Mansions Agency, Group or Organization Type Non-Profit CHDO What section of the Plan was addressed by Consultation?
+Housing Need Assessment Market Analysis Briefly describe how the Agency, Group or Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-During the current fiscal year Habitat for Humanity requested a HOME program funding application for development of a new project.
-However, Habitat for Humanity has not submitted an application yet.
+During the current fiscal year Many Mansions submitted a funding application requesting HOME-ARP program funding for the development of a 100% affordable housing development, known as the Aspire Apartments, which will include 88 units.
+In March 2024 Staff issued a conditional award letter to Many Mansions a \$1,200,000 HOME-ARP loan for development of the project.
+Final award of funding is conditional on the developer securing all required funding for the project and satisfying all HOME-ARP pre-funding commitment requirements.
+Agency, Group or Organization THE KINGDOM CENTER Agency, Group or Organization Type Services - Housing Services-Children Services-Victims of Domestic Violence Services-homeless What section of the Plan was addressed by Consultation?
+ADA compliance and resource development